-So, as you get around to pulling your tubs of VHS tapes out of the closet or basement, you might find some alarming news.
-It could be damaged!
+So, as you get around to pulling your tubs of VHS tapes out of the closet or basement, you might find a damaged VHS tape!
 “But, I have it stored away in a box.
 It should be safe, right?”
-We understand that you’ve treated your memories with care, but sometimes mother nature decided to intervene with our plans.
+We understand that you’ve treated your memories with care, but sometimes mother nature decides to intervene with our plans.

 You may not know it, but your tapes are susceptible to water damage...even if you have it in a pretty dry spot.
 Moisture from the air can get into any space, including your VHS tapes.

 What can you do if you discover water damage?
 DRY IT OUT.
-Lay your tapes out on a dry cloth and let them air dry in a temperature controlled room.
-Once dry, examine your tape, the film, the hardware.
-If you feel like your tapes are dry enough, carefully try to play them.
-The best trick to keep your home movies safe is to get them digitized.
-If they aren’t too damaged, it’s not too late!
+Lay your VHS tapes out on a dry cloth and let them air dry in a temperature-controlled room.
+Once dry, examine your tape, the film, and the hardware.
+If you feel like your tapes are dry enough, carefully try to play them in your VCR.

 Sure, VHS tapes are hefty, firm, and feel like they could last a century.
 But the truth is, life happens.
-There could be animals that decided to use your tape and film as a nice, warm bed, or there could be kids who decided it would be fun to see if your VHS tapes were baseball bat proof.
-Life happens.
-Maybe another box falls onto your box of VHS tapes and it cracks the hardware of your most precious tape.
+There could be animals that decided to use your tape and film as a nice, warm bed, or there could be kids who decided it would be fun to see if your video cassettes were baseball bat proof.
+Maybe another box falls onto your box of old VHS tapes and it cracks the hardware of your most precious tape.

 Either way, VHS tape restorations are tricky.
 We all know that we are moving to the digital era, so it’s not often to find someone who can restore a broken VHS tape.
 That said, if your tapes are cracked, but the film seems to be okay - there are ways to transfer your tape to another tape.